aws-samples/busy-engineers-document-bucket/instructions/docs/encryption-context.md

 # Find the retrieve(...) function, and use the Encryption SDK header's encryption
 # context to construct the DocumentBundle to return

-# ENCRYPTION-CONTEXT-START: Use Encryption Context on Decrypt
+# ENCRYPTION-CONTEXT-START: Use encryption context on Decrypt
 return DocumentBundle.from_data_and_context(
     plaintext, header.encryption_context
 )